michieltjampens/dcafs/README.md

 Sending 'help' in the telnet interface should provide enough information for the next recommended steps but for more indepth and extensive information, check the docs/wiki.

 Oh, and the command `sd` shuts it down.

-# History

-Although this repository is new, the project isn't.
-It has been in semi-active development since 2012 as an internal tool at a marine institute and has since grown from just another piece of data acquision software to what it is today...

-The instance that started it all 8 years ago (and is still very active onboard the research vessel [RV Simon Stevin](https://www.vliz.be/en/rv-simon-stevin) ):
-* collects data from about 20 sensors (serial,tcp,polled,freerunning ...)
-* controls the calibration and verification process of scientific equipment for the [ICOS project](https://www.icos-belgium.be/)
-* sends out emails when the ships leaves or returns to the harbour
-* can be monitored from shore using email

-The above is the biggest project it's used for, here are some smaller ones:

-* The earlier mentioned 'calibration and verification process' is also used in a mobile setup build that has visited the RV James Cook.
-* Multiple Beaglebones are running dcafs to log salinity data for an experimental setup that tracks Enhanced silicate weathering
-* Inside an ROV (remotely operated underwater vehicle) control container: storing environmnental data and altering datastreams to prepare for use in other software
-* At home: running on a Neo Pi air and reading a BME280 sensor, storing the data on a local InfluxDB and presenting it with Grafana